Ric is currently based in Oslo, Norway. He also works out of Kigali, Rwanda.

-Experience has taught him that people are the same everywhere: we have similar fears, cry similar tears, celebrate loved ones and friends, encounter the sufferings of sickness and old age, and eventually mourn our dead.
+And despite how we see - experience has taught him - people are the same everywhere: we have similar fears, cry similar tears, celebrate loved ones and friends, encounter the sufferings of sickness and old age, and eventually mourn our dead.
 Such are the universality of issues which bond us as a world community.

-Ric is committed to creating a visual journal that speaks of the resilience, normalcy, estrangement and injustice that characterizes the lives of marginalized communities, as he collects evidence of our shared humanity.
-His photographs are an expression of awareness - a highlight of the evidence he has gathered.
+Ric is committed to creating a visual journal that speaks of the resilience, normalcy, estrangement and injustice that characterizes the lives of those disparaged as Other, as he collects evidence of our shared humanity.
+His photographs are an expression of awareness and a highlight of the evidence he has gathered.